 Amazon wins FAA approval to deliver packages by drone

-NEW YORK (AP) — Getting an Amazon packaged delivered from the sky is closer to becoming a reality.
+NEW YORK (AP) — Getting an Amazon package delivered from the sky is closer to becoming a reality.

 The Federal Aviation Administration said Monday it had granted Amazon approval to deliver packages by drones.